 As organizations expand product development across multiple devices and product families, integration and compatibility must be a key requirement.
 Adhering to a set of future-focused International standards will make cross-functional integration possible.
 Adopting standards will not only help an organizations end users enjoy a cross application experience; organizations will help themselves by giving development and quality assurance engineers the tools to become better equipped and flexible.
 Lastly, by following a series of standards, organizations can more easily measure progress, performance, and results across the organization.

-The most compelling dilemma is how an organization chooses to follow open external standards versus a proprietary de facto standard.
+The most compelling dilemma is how an organization chooses to follow open external standards vs. a proprietary de facto standard.
 Following proprietary de facto standards leaves an organization vulnerable and open to obsolescence when the owner of the de facto changes focus or direction, or abandons the de facto altogether and renders the standard stagnate.
 On the other hand, by adopting open technology standards and participating in the development and direction of those standards, an organization is providing a path for future development, growth and revenue.

 Original Document Information